 Uncover pain points and positive moments in the design

-Setting a rule experienced the most friction 😣
+Adding a condition experienced the most friction 😣

-All participants asked the most questions when setting a rule and took time wondering what terms meant.
-Two participants said that they didn’t feel confident that they input their task information correctly.
-The 'solution' experience was an improvement, but there's an opportunity to add more help.
+Participants asked the most questions when asked to add a condition for the email to be sent.
+40% of participants said that they didn’t feel confident that they completed this task correctly.
+The 'solution' experience was an improvement, but users wanted more help.

 Workflow should match people's mental models 🧠

-I documented the project and presented the work to over 100 people.
-Recommendations for the conditional delivery workflow were implemented in the app, including making the copy clear and concise, changing the order of input fields to match users expectations, and adding descriptions to support users with completing complicated tasks.
+I had the opportunity to present the project to over 100 people in the organisation.
+Recommendations for the conditional delivery workflow were implemented in the app, including making the copy clear and easy to understand, changing the order of steps to match users expectations, and adding more context to support users with complicated tasks.

 Future iterations will look into updating the UI.
-The implementation is more complex, as the vision work introduced new components and patterns to the design system, such as the wizard, that must be extensible to other parts of the app.
+This implementation is more complex, since the vision work introduced new components and patterns to the design system that must be extensible to other parts of the app.

 We can make workflows easier by leveraging better design patterns ✅

-A problem found with the drawers was that it’s easy to make mistakes.
-Information is lost in a scroll and it’s difficult to know what inputs needed to be completed.
-By leveraging a commonly used design pattern - a wizard - I was able to separate the complex workflow into small and manageable tasks to help users easily accomplish their task.
+A problem found with the current drawers pattern was that it’s easy to make mistakes.
+Information is lost in a scroll making it difficult to see the contents of each step.
+By leveraging an improved design pattern - a wizard - I was able to separate the complex workflow into small and manageable tasks to help users easily go through each step.

 Create positive moments by empathising with users ✅

-The send analysis by email experience levelled up as a result of testing the workflow on users, gathering feedback, and iterating the design.
-By empathising with our users we were able to create a solution that made an impact - with less errors made, decreased time on task, and a higher task success rate.
+The send analysis by email experience was enhanced as a result of testing the workflow on users, gathering feedback, and iterating the design.
+By understanding user pain points and priorities we were able to create a solution where people made less errors made, there was a decreased time on task, and a higher task success rate than the current design.